 You Can Terminate It Easily

-Terminating a month-to-month isn’t as complicated as terminating a fixed-term lease.
-With a fixed-term lease, you’ll have to wait for the entire period to end to get back your home.
-The only exception would be to either seek mutual termination or evict the tenant for a legitimate cause.
+Terminating this kind of tenancy isn’t as complicated as terminating a long-term lease.
+With a fixed-term lease, you’ll have to wait for the lease expiration date to get back your home.
+The only exception would be to either seek mutual termination or evict tenants for a legitimate cause.

-With a month-to-month lease, however, all you have to do is serve the tenant with proper notice of termination.
-The minimum termination notice for tenants on a month-to-month lease in Virginia is 30 days.
+With this lease, however, all you have to do is serve the tenants with proper notice of termination.
+The minimum termination notice for renters on month-to-month arrangements in Virginia is 30 days.

 You Can Test the Waters as New Landlords

 Are you a newbie DIY landlord?
-If so, a month-to-month lease can help you figure out whether or not being a landlord is right for you.
-You can use this time to learn how best to market your property, screen prospective tenants, and handle maintenance requests.
+If so, monthly leases can help you figure out whether or not being a landlord is right for you.
+You can use this time to learn how best to market your rental unit, screen prospective renters, and handle maintenance requests.

-A month-to-month will enable you to raise rent quite easily without having to lose a tenant.
+Having month-to-month renters will enable you to raise rent quite easily without having to lose them.
 But before you do so, make sure you check local laws to know the minimum notice requirements.

-In Virginia, how much notice you need to provide tenants prior to a rent increase depends on the lease term.
-For month-to-month, a 30 days notice is mandatory.
+In Virginia, how much notice you need to provide renters before a rent increase depends on the lease term.
+For monthly, a 30-day notice is mandatory.
 Also, make sure to comply with anti-discrimination laws and retaliation laws.

 Breaking the Lease has No Penalties